 New Leaders Associate General Counsel in Flexible Location, United States

 The Associate General Counsel will be based out of a home office anywhere in the contiguous United States.
-This part-time position is available immediately.
+This full-time position is available immediately.

 At New Leaders, we identify talented educators who believe that all kids can excel and equip them to transform schools and students’ lives.
 Our programs provide intensive training to leaders at all levels — from teachers to superintendents — so they have the skills to improve instruction, accelerate student learning, and build a brighter future for their communities.